Emergency Department CAHPS (ED CAHPS)

 Background: The emergency department (ED) is a unique environment within the health care system, bridging the worlds of outpatient and inpatient care.
-In particular, the emergency department is a pivotal arena for the provision of acute care services, handling 28 percent of all acute care visits in the U.S., half of all such visits by Medicaid and State Children’s Health Insurance Program (SCHIP) beneficiaries, and nearly two-thirds of such visits among the uninsured.
-In addition, the emergency department is the portal of entry for nearly half of all hospital admissions.
-Further, under EMTALA – the Emergency Medical Treatment and Active Labor Act of 1986 – everyone who comes to an emergency department for care is entitled to a screening exam and stabilizing treatment (including hospitalization if needed) without regard for their ability to pay, thus making the emergency department a resource for those who may have no other place to receive care.
+In particular, the ED is a pivotal arena for the provision of acute care services.
+In 2017, there were nearly 139 million emergency room visits in the United States.
+Further, under EMTALA – the Emergency Medical Treatment and Active Labor Act of 1986 – everyone who comes to a hospital-based ED for care is entitled to a screening exam and stabilizing treatment (including hospitalization, if needed) without regard to ability to pay, making the ED a resource for those who may have no other place to receive care.